 How to deal with insurance after a traumatic brain injury

 The best way to deal with an insurance company after an accident that results in a TBI is to simply not deal with them at all and to let your attorney speak with them instead.

 Insurance adjusters are notorious for trying to get accident injury victims to make a mistake or to trick them into saying something that could be construed as admitting fault.
 This could be even a higher risk when someone is cognitively compromised.

 Thankfully, Florida has several resources for victims of TBIs to get the help and support they need while recovering from their injury and the lifelong impacts it may have.

 Independent living centers help people with several different types of disabilities learn how to take care of themselves as much as they possibly can.
 They offer information on services and in many cases also offer peer counseling, skills training, and much more.

 The Parent Support Network (PSN) mainly serves Central and Northeast Florida and helps the parents of children with TBI get the training they need to live the most productive lives possible.

-How our Ft.
-Lauderdale brain injury lawyers can help
+Our Fort Lauderdale brain injury lawyers are ready to help

-Please contact a Florida traumatic brain injury attorney with Lytal, Reiter, Smith, lvey & Fronrath for more information on how we may be able to help you obtain full and fair compensation for the terrible TBI you’ve suffered.
+Please contact a Fort Lauderdale personal injury lawyerwith Lytal, Reiter, Smith, lvey & Fronrath for more information on how we may be able to help you obtain full and fair compensation for the terrible TBI you’ve suffered.
 Use our online form or call (561) 655-1990 to schedule your free consultation as soon as you can.